Mettler-Toledo International (NYSE:MTD) Releases FY 2021 Earnings Guidance

 Mettler-Toledo International (NYSE:MTD) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of 31.450-31.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $29.750.
+The company provided earnings per share (EPS) guidance of 31.450-31.900 for the period, compared to the Thomson Reuters consensus estimate of $29.750.
 The company issued revenue guidance of $3.39 billion-$3.46 billion, compared to the consensus revenue estimate of $3.38 billion.Mettler-Toledo International also updated its Q2 2021 guidance to 7.500-7.650 EPS.

-Mettler-Toledo International (NYSE:MTD) last released its earnings results on Thursday, May 6th.
-The medical instruments supplier reported $6.56 earnings per share for the quarter, beating analysts’ consensus estimates of $5.61 by $0.95.
-Mettler-Toledo International had a return on equity of 144.89% and a net margin of 19.36%.
-The firm had revenue of $804.39 million during the quarter, compared to the consensus estimate of $753.89 million.
-During the same period in the prior year, the company posted $4.00 EPS.
-The company’s revenue was up 23.9% compared to the same quarter last year.
-On average, research analysts anticipate that Mettler-Toledo International will post 25 earnings per share for the current fiscal year.
+Mettler-Toledo International (NYSE:MTD) last announced its earnings results on Thursday, May 6th.
+The medical instruments supplier reported $6.56 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.61 by $0.95.
+Mettler-Toledo International had a return on equity of 195.99% and a net margin of 20.19%.
+The company had revenue of $804.39 million for the quarter, compared to analyst estimates of $753.89 million.
+During the same quarter in the previous year, the company earned $4.00 earnings per share.
+The firm’s quarterly revenue was up 23.9% compared to the same quarter last year.
+Research analysts forecast that Mettler-Toledo International will post 31.83 EPS for the current year.

-In other Mettler-Toledo International news, CFO Shawn Vadala sold 1,000 shares of the company’s stock in a transaction dated Wednesday, May 12th.
-The stock was sold at an average price of $1,243.00, for a total value of $1,243,000.00.
-Following the completion of the transaction, the chief financial officer now owns 5,400 shares of the company’s stock, valued at approximately $6,712,200.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, insider Christian Magloth sold 1,250 shares of the stock in a transaction dated Thursday, May 13th.
-The shares were sold at an average price of $1,253.50, for a total value of $1,566,875.00.
-Following the completion of the transaction, the insider now owns 1,374 shares of the company’s stock, valued at $1,722,309.
+In other news, insider Christian Magloth sold 1,250 shares of the business’s stock in a transaction on Thursday, May 13th.
+The shares were sold at an average price of $1,253.50, for a total transaction of $1,566,875.00.
+Following the transaction, the insider now directly owns 1,374 shares of the company’s stock, valued at $1,722,309.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, Director Oliver A. Filliol sold 5,000 shares of the business’s stock in a transaction on Wednesday, May 19th.
+The stock was sold at an average price of $1,246.96, for a total transaction of $6,234,800.00.
+Following the transaction, the director now directly owns 23,531 shares in the company, valued at $29,342,215.76.
 The disclosure for this sale can be found here.
-Insiders sold 3,142 shares of company stock valued at $3,873,512 in the last three months.
-Company insiders own 3.20% of the company’s stock.
+Over the last three months, insiders have sold 7,250 shares of company stock worth $9,044,675.
+Corporate insiders own 3.00% of the company’s stock.

 About Mettler-Toledo International